-4.5.2.
-Establish a cause for the bleeding - Four T's, tone, tissue, trauma, thrombin
+4.5.1.
+Establish a cause for the bleeding - Four T's, Tone, Tissue, Trauma, Thrombin

 4.5.3.1.
-Management of atonic heamorrhage
+Management of Atonic Haemorrhage

 - Start uterine massage by 'rubbing up the fundus'. - Clear the cervical canal and vagina of blood clots by vaginal examination. - Hypothermia is a particular risk in the theatre environment.
-Measures must be taken to minimize the loss of heat from the woman. - Cochrane review 25th April 2018 conclude Ergometrine plus Oxytocin combination, misoprostol plus oxytocin combination is more effective in preventing PPH [500ml than using current standard of Oxytocin alone. - Administer either Ergometrine maleate 0.5 mg slow IV or methyl Ergometrine 0.2 mg slow IV or oxytocin 5 IU IV and start an infusion of 40 IU of Oxytocin in 500 ml of Hartmann's / Normal Saline solution at 125 ml per hour via an infusion pump. - Ergometrine can be repeated in every 2hours up to 3 doses. - Start bimanual compression of uterus. - If the bleeding fails to abate completely in 5- 10 minutes administer/repeat Ergometrine 0.5mg IV.
-(Level IV - SLCOG consensus) (WHO 2000 publication Managing complications in Pregnancy & Child birth Page 5 - 28, Table 01, Can repeat Ergometrine for the first time in 15 Minutes up to four doses thereafter in four hours apart.) - At the same time, administer Tranexamic acid 1 g by slow IV over 10 minutes.
-Maximum benefit is achieved if given withing 30 minutes.
-This dose may be repeated after 30 minutes if necessary and later if bleeding recommences. - If the bleeding fails to abate completely in a further 10 minutes administer misoprostol 1000mic per rectally or sublingually. - If the bleeding fails to abate completely for above measure proceed to uterine balloon tamponade.
-Compression of Aorta just above the bifurcation helps to minimize the loss until other measures are readily available - For details of the method of balloon tamponade please refer appendix 1.
-Bakri Catheter - Any institution undertaking delivery of pregnant women should have members trained for insertion of tamponade catheter.
+Measures must be taken to minimize the loss of heat from the woman. - Cochrane review 25th April 2018 conclude Ergometrine plus Oxytocin combination, misoprostol plus oxytocin combination is more effective in preventing PPH [500ml than using current standard of Oxytocin alone. - Administer either Ergometrine maleate 0.5 mg slow IV or methyl Ergometrine 0.2 mg slow IV or oxytocin 5 IU IV and start an infusion of 40 IU of Oxytocin in 500 ml of Hartmann's / Normal Saline solution at 125 ml per hour via an infusion pump. - Ergometrine can be repeated in every 2 hours up to 3 doses. - Start bimanual compression of uterus. - If the bleeding fails to abate completely in 5-10 minutes administer/repeat Ergometrine 0.5mg IV.
+(Level IV SLCOG consensus) (WHO 2000 publication Managing Complications in Pregnancy and Child Birth Page 5-28, Table 1, Can repeat Ergometrine for the first time in 15 Minutes up to four doses thereafter in four hours apart.). - At the same time, administer Tranexamic acid 1 g by slow IV over 10 minutes.
+Maximum benefit is achieved if given within 30 minutes.
+This dose may be repeated after 30 minutes if necessary and later if bleeding recommences. - If the bleeding fails to abate completely in a further 10 minutes administer misoprostol 1000mic per rectally or sublingually. - If the bleeding fails to abate completely for above measures proceed to uterine balloon tamponade.
+Compression of Aorta just above the bifurcation helps to minimize the loss until other measures are readily available.

+- For details of the method of balloon tamponade.
+Bakri Catheter. - Any institution undertaking delivery of pregnant women should have members trained for insertion of tamponade catheter.